 PREVENT CHOKING IN THE ELDERLY

-How To Prevent Choking in the Elderly:
+How To Prevent Choking in Elderly

 Between 2007-2010, there were 2214 deaths reported in the United States related to choking in the elderly.
 Most occurrences of choking in the elderly are due to dysphagia, or swallowing difficulties.
-Dysphagia is caused by conditions that weaken or damages the muscles and nerves used for swallowing.
+Dysphagia is caused by conditions that weaken or damage the muscles and nerves used for swallowing.
 Some examples of medical conditions that affect swallowing are strokes, brain or spinal cord injuries, Parkinson’s disease, muscular dystrophy, multiple sclerosis, and Gastroesophageal reflux disease (GERD).
+To learn how to prevent choking in elderly, it is important that you have the person seen by a speech pathologist to assess their swallowing abilities so you know the right diet to provide.

-Dysphagia Diet:
+Dysphagia Diet

-Level 1 – Pureed Nutrition Therapy:
+Level 1 – Pureed Nutrition Therapy

 Recommended for individuals who have moderate to severe dysphagia.
 Diets within this category consist of pureed, homogenous, and cohesive foods, with a “pudding-like” consistency.
 Any food that requires controlled manipulation or chewing would not be considered pureed.